ibm-hyper-protect/hpcs-automation-samples/uko/aws_keystore/README.md

 ```
 terraform destroy --auto-approve
 ```
-When `terraform destroy --auto-approve` is run, you will be asked to provide input for the variables that don't have default value.
+When `terraform destroy --auto-approve` is run, you will be asked to provide input for the variables that don't have default value or they are not defined using TF_VAR_
 ```text
 % terraform apply
 var.aws_iam_access_key_id